Linguistics (BA)

 Programme structure

-In the first year, the Linguistics programme will provide you with a sound basis for specialisation, while training your academic competences.
+In the first year, the Linguistics programme provides a sound basis for specialisation and helps you develop your academic skills.
 In the second year, you will choose one of our four specialisations.
-While focusing on this track in your second and third year, you may also choose electives outside of your specialisation if you wish.
+While focusing on this track in your second and third year, you can also choose electives outside your specialisation.

 Specialisations

-All languages change over time, which is the reason that a single language may in the course of a few centuries break up into several distinct daughter languages.
-In this way, hundreds of languages spoken in Europe and Asia ultimately descend from a single ancestor language spoken some 5,000 years ago.
-In this specialisation you will learn how to reconstruct this Proto-Indo-European mother language by analysing and comparing its daughter languages, focusing on Sanskrit, Ancient Greek, Hittite, Gothic, and Lithuanian.
-In this way you will learn about language change and language reconstruction in general, as well as how historical linguistics adds an important layer to the study of human prehistory, complementing the fields of archaeology and palaeogenetics.
+All languages change over time, which means that a single language can break up into several distinct daughter languages in the course of a few centuries.
+This is how hundreds of languages spoken in Europe and Asia ultimately descend from a single ancestor language spoken some 5,000 years ago.
+In this specialisation, you will learn how to reconstruct this Proto-Indo-European language by analysing and comparing its daughter languages, focusing on Sanskrit, Ancient Greek, Hittite, Gothic, and Lithuanian.
+You will learn about language change and reconstruction, as well as how historical linguistics contributes to the study of human prehistory, alongside fields such as archaeology and palaeogenetics.

-All languages have a grammatical structure, but of the roughly six thousand languages in the world, only about five hundred have been documented to a reasonable extent.
-Thousands of languages are still waiting for an eager linguist to discover and document their structure before they disappear into oblivion.
-If these languages get described, education may be developed so that people will be able to read and write their own language.
-Language description is also important because each newly described language gives us new insights into the variation in language.
-Descriptive Linguistics focuses on this important and highly relevant aspect of the linguistic field.
+All languages have a grammatical structure, but only about five hundred of the roughly six thousand languages in the world have been documented to a reasonable extent.
+Thousands of languages are still waiting for an eager linguist to discover and document their structure before they disappear.
+If these languages are described, education can be developed so that people will be able to read and write their own language.
+Language description is important because each newly described language gives us new insights into the variation in language.
+Descriptive Linguistics focuses on this key area.

-Language is a system, and this system is what we study in the Language and Cognition specialisation; we explore language models that try to explain how language is represented in the brain, how children develop language systems, and how brain damage can affect these systems.
+Language is a system, and this is what we study in the Language and Cognition specialisation; we explore language models that try to explain how language is represented in the brain, how children develop language systems, and how brain damage can affect these systems.
 You will learn to develop and conduct language experiments, while working in one of our four language laboratories: the Babylab, EEG lab, Phonetics lab, or the Eye-tracking lab.
-In the sub-track Computational Linguistics you will learn how to code, and you will be introduced to all ins and outs of how Large Language Models (like ChatGPT) produce Artificial Intelligence.
+In the sub-track Computational Linguistics you will learn how to code, and you will be introduced to the principles behind how Large Language Models (like ChatGPT) work.
 This specialisation touches on numerous research fields such as psychology, neuroscience, and computer science.

-Among humans, language is used to inform, entertain or convince, but also to construct an identity.
+Among humans, language is used to inform, entertain, or convince, but also to construct an identity.
 In other words, language use is functional – but how does this work?
 Which principles and rules do people apply when they use language in these ways?
 In the specialisation Language in Use / Taal in Gebruik, which is primarily taught in Dutch, you will explore questions such as: What are the effects of language use?
 How do we strategically use language to achieve a certain goal?
 What is the link between language and identity?
-In this track you will expand your knowledge about the persuasive power of language and how language and society mutually influence each other.
+You will expand your knowledge about the persuasive power of language and how language and society mutually influence each other.

 Some of the courses